claudiosv/toodlemoodle/README.md

 Features:

-* Scan: the tool can detect version and suggest supported exploits
+* Scan: the tool can detect version
 * Exploit RCE 2018-1133 and CVE-2018-14630
-* Exploit 2017-2641 SQL injection (via user pref) (generate sqlmap command)
+* Exploit 2017-2641 SQL injection (via user pref)
-* Add XSS to account dashboard, generate clickjacker, using CVE-2019-3847 to hijack session
+* Add XSS to account dashboard, use clickjacker, using CVE-2019-3847 to hijack session
-* Add XSS to calendar, generate link for victim to click and steal session

 ## Development